Our construction accident lawyers provide compassionate, knowledgeable legal representation to construction accident victims in New York City

 It is extremely important to hire an experienced construction accident lawyer who understands the law and exactly what a New York worker is entitled to.
 Contact us today to engage an experienced New York construction accident attorney to protect your rights.

-If you have been hurt on a job site, Oresky & Associates, PLLC is a construction accident lawyer in NYC that is ready to help.
+If you have been hurt on a job site, Oresky & Associates, PLLC is a construction accident lawyer in the Bronx that is ready to help.
 In addition to collecting Workers’ Compensation from your employer, you may be able to collect damages for pain and suffering, household services, and additional items of loss from other responsible entities under the law.
 Our staff is fluent in Spanish and can arrange for transportation to and from our office if you are suffering from a disability.
 If you are unable to travel we will even come to you at home or hospital.
-Our attorneys also represent victims in Brooklyn, Manhattan, and Staten Island, in addition to Nassau, Suffolk, and Westchester Counties.
+Our attorneys also represent victims in The Bronx Brooklyn, Manhattan, and Staten Island, in addition to Nassau, Suffolk, and Westchester Counties.
 Contact us online or at (718) 993-9999 for a free appointment with an injury lawyer.

 When it comes to litigation, there is no time to waste.
 Once you call our office, we can start building your case in your fight for compensation.
 In three short steps, your legal journey can begin today.